Estimating Mixed Memberships with Sharp Eigenvector Deviations: Experimental results

 {\bf Evaluation Metric:} For author nodes, we construct the corresponding row of $\bTheta$ by normalizing the number of papers an author has in different ground truth communities.
 We present the averaged Spearman rank correlation coefficients (RC) between $\bTheta(:,a)$, $a\in[K]$ and $\hat{\bTheta}(:,\sigma(a))$, where $\sigma$ is a permutation of $[K]$.
 The formal definition is: \bas{ \text{RC}_{\text{avg}}(\hat{\bTheta},\bTheta)&=\frac{1}{K}\max_{\sigma}\sum_{i=1}^{K} \text{RC}(\hat{\bTheta}(:,i),\bTheta(:,\sigma(i))). }

 Note that $\text{RC}_{\text{avg}}(\hat{\bTheta},\bTheta)\in [-1,1]$, and higher is better.
 Since SAAC returns binary assignment, we compute its $\text{RC}_\text{avg}$ against the binary ground truth.

-{\bf Performance:} We report the $\text{RC}_{avg}$ score in Figure~\ref{real_data}.
-We see that \OurAlgo has better prediction accuracy on the bipartite versions of the datasets.
-This is because the bipartite author-paper network retains information that is lost when the author-author networks are constructed.
-Also \OurAlgo outperforms all other networks on bipartite networks, since these are dissortative and the corresponding $\bB$ will have negative eigenvalues.
+{\bf Performance:} We report the $\text{RC}_{\text{avg}}$ score in Fig~\ref{real_data}.
+The superior performance of \OurAlgo on the paper-author networks over the author-author networks can be explained by the fact that the bipartite network retains information that is lost when the author-author networks are constructed.
+Also \OurAlgo outperforms all other methods on bipartite networks, since these are disassortative and the corresponding $\bB$ will have negative eigenvalues.
 On co-authorship graphs, \OurAlgo performs comparably to GeoNMF, while the other methods are worse.
 Both \OurAlgo and GeoNMF are much faster than the competing algorithms.